jamielockie/new-site-who-dis/README.md

 # New Site Who Dis

-A fresh portfolio 🖼 | landing page 🛬 | digital garden 🌱 .
+A fresh...
+  🖼  Portfolio
+  🛬  Landing page
+  🌱  Digital garden

+Made with Gatsby.

 Gatsby boilerplate from the excellent: https://github.com/oddstronaut/gatsby-starter-tailwind